raspberrypilearning/lego-robot-face/en/step_1.md

 + To build simple mechanisms using lego
 + What a machine learning model is and how to use one
-+ To use dictioanry data structures to map inputs to outputs (facial expressions)
++ To use dictionary data structures to map inputs to outputs (facial expressions)

 --- /collapse ---